machinetranslate/machinetranslate.org/customisation/tokenisation.md

 - input: `"Yes, but why?"`
 - output: `["Yes", ",", "but", "why", "?"]`

-Machine translation algorithms typically involve association between tokens in one language and tokens in another language.
+Machine translation algorithms learn the association between words in one language and words in another language.
-Tokenisation is needed because machine translation cannot operate effectively on the space of all possible strings.
+Tokenisation is needed because machine translation cannot operate effectively on the space of all possible strings, but can operate effectively on the space of all possible words.

 ## Languages
 The most basic tokenisation algorithm is splitting the string on whitespace.